 Meanwhile we were directed to the Marine Park fee collection counter.

 How to pay the Pulau Tinggi Marine Park fee at Tanjung Leman jetty

 Pulau Sibu is located within the area of Sultan Iskandar Marine Park.
 It is also known as Pulau Tinggi Marine Park, after the largest island in the marine park.
 Hence, fees are levied from visitors to support conservation activities.

-You will not need the boat ticket if you have pre-arranged transfers from a resort.
-Upon payment the counter staff is supposed to give you a receipt.
-You will need to show this to the resort staff, in order to be taken on snorkelling or diving trips.
+You will not need the boat ticket if you have pre-arranged transfers from a resort, but you will still need to pay the Marine Park fee.
+Upon payment, the counter staff is supposed to give you a receipt.
+You will need to show this receipt to resort staff on the island, in order to book snorkelling or diving trips in the marine park.